 Upon the Company's acquisitions of its working interests in Don Southwest and West Don, EnQuest Heather became party to the shared facilities operating agreement previously entered into by the interest holders of those fields on 26 February 2010.
 The agreement provides for the operation and development of the facilities shared by both fields (including the Northern Producer floating production unit and other related infrastructure) under the supervision of a management committee, including how liabilities under the transportation agreements are shared between the West Don and Don Southwest fields (such as the Thistle TA and Brent TA), how capacity in the shared facilities is to be allocated and how costs in relation to the shared facilities are to be shared.
-EnQuest Heather is operator of both Don Southwest and West Don, in addition to having the role of operator under the shared facilities agreement for both fields.
-However, in its capacity as operator of the shared facilities, EnQuest Heather does not have unilateral control over operations at either Don Southwest or West Don.
+EnQuest Heather is operator of both Don Southwest and West Don, in addition to having the role of operator under the shared facilities, EnQuest Heather does not have unilateral control over operations at either Don Southwest or West Don.
 The operator must submit all development and production plans and budgets to the management committee for approval.
 The management committee must approve all decisions relating to joint operations by unanimous vote.
 For approval of budgets where unanimous consent is not achieved, the affirmative vote of three or more field group members whose voting interests total at least 75 per cent. of the interests at both fields is required.
 EnQuest Heather therefore does not have unilateral control over the operations under the shared facilities agreement.